Dublin Murders

 Dublin Murders is a crime drama television series created by Sarah Phelps.
 It is based on the Dublin Murder Squad books by Tana French, commissioned by the BBC for BBC One and Starz, with RTÉ later joining the project.
 The first series, consisting of eight episodes, is adapted from In the Woods (2007) and The Likeness (2008).

-Broadcast began on BBC One on 14 October 2019, on RTÉ One on 16 October 2019, and on Starz on 10 November 2019.
+Broadcast began on BBC One on 14 October 2019, on RTÉ One on 16 October 2019 and on Starz on 10 November 2019.
 The series ended in the UK with episode 8, broadcast on 5 November 2019, watched by 4.58 million UK viewers.
-In January 2020 it was reported that Starz is in talks for a second series.
+In January 2020 it was reported that Starz was in talks for a second series.
+As of 2023, there has been no further news.